-When downloaded from the document management system, this document is uncontrolled and the responsibility rests with the unborised version on the system.
+When downloaded from the document management system, this document is uncontrolled and the responsibility rests with the user to ensure it is in line with the authorised version on the system.

-No part of this document may be reproduced without the expressed consent of the copyright holder, Eakon Holdings SOC Limited, Reg No 2002/015527/06.
+No part of this document may be reproduced without the expressed consent of the copyright holder, Eakom Holdings SOC Limited, Reg No 2002/01 5527/06,

-On 23 October 2013, Cabinet resolved that all departments, constitutional institutions and public entities must implement measures to contain operational costs and eliminate all non-essential expenditure.
+On 23 October 2013, Cabinet resolved that all departments, constitutional institutions and public entitles must implement measures to contain operational costs and eliminate all non-essential expenditure.

-In line with the resolutions of the above-mentioned Cabinet meeting, accounting authorities of public entities ilsted in Schedule 2 and 3 to the PFMA must, as a minimum, institute the measures cuttined in paragraph 4 of the National Treasury Instruction 01 of 2013/2014: Cost Containment Measures (instruction), to further reign in operational expenditure of their respective establishments.
+In line with the resolutions of the above-mentioned Cabinet meeting, accounting authorities of public entities listed in Schedule 2 and 3 to the PFMA must, as a minimum, institute the measures cuttined in paragraph 4 of the National Treasury Instruction 01 of 2013/2014: Cost Containment Measures (Instruction), to further reign in operational expenditure of their respective establishments.

-As per the Government Gazette No.37042 dated 15 November 2013, the Treasury Regulations (published under Government Notice R225 of 15 March 2005;as amended) as set out in the Schedule were amended with respect to the use of credit and debit cards.
+As per the Government Gazette No.37042 dated 15 November 2013, the Treasury Regulations (published under Government Notice R225 of 15 March 2005,as amended) as set out in the Schedule were amended with respect to the use of credit and debit cards.

-In Eakom's context, the Board of Directors is the accounting authority.
+In Eskom's context, the Board of Directors is the accounting authority.